Putting Transatlantic Relations on the Road to Recovery - Workshop

 Laura D'Andrea Tyson

-S. K. and Angela Chan Professor of Global Management, Haas School of Business, University of California, Berkeley, USA
+Professor and Director, Haas School of Business, University of California, Berkeley, USA